-- 1 Fan Speed Sets the fan speed to Full Speed or Normal Speed. - 1 Front Panel LCD Options Controls the type of information displayed on the front-panel LCD.
-Options are None, Default, or User-Defined String. - 1 User String Allows the user to enter a five-character string in Line 1 and a sixteen-character string in Line 2.
+- Front Panel LCD Options Controls the type of static information displayed on the front-panel LCD.
+Options are None, Default, or User-Defined - 1 User String Allows the user to enter a static five-character string in Line 1 and a static sixteen-character string in Line 2.